Three Things to Know About Fueling For Long Rides

 Intensity and Duration Dictate How You Fuel for Long Rides

-Once you get above that endurance pace or start to lengthen the ride, you’ll start burning your carbohydrate stores (glycogen).
+Once you get above that endurance pace or start to lengthen the ride, your fueling for long rides becomes critical as you burn through your carbohydrate stores (glycogen).

 The very general rule of thumb is that for rides under about 90 to 120 minutes, you don’t need to worry much about fueling.